juice500ml/juice500ml.github.io/_posts/2019-03-25-Bandit-Algorithms-for-Website-Optimization.markdown

 # 4. Debugging Bandit Algorithms
 - Bandit algorithms are not black-box functions.
 - Bandit algorithms have to actively select which data it should acquire (Active Learning) and analyze that data at real time (Online Learning).
-- Bandit data and bandit analysis are inseperable.
+- Bandit data and bandit analysis are inseparable.
 "Feedback cycle."
 - ![Feedback cycle](https://juice500ml.github.io/assets/img/9933a533-827f-44f2-8fc1-1099a9a8c4d7.jpeg)
 - Use Monte Carlo simulation to provide simulated data in real-time.
 - Analyzing results